sipposip/pr-disagg-radar-gan/readme.md

+#RainDisaggGAN

-RainDisaggGAN is a method that uses GANs for temporal downsampling spatial precipitation patterns.
+RainDisaggGAN is a method that uses GANs for temporal downsampling of spatial precipitation patterns.
+It learns to generate possible hourly patterns of precipitation, given the daily sum.
+It is trained on hourly precipitation radar data from SMHI.

-The method is described in our paper (INSERT LINK)
+The method is described in our paper (INSERT LINK) by Sebastian Scher and Stefanie Peßenteiner

 This repository contains the trained network, an example script on how to use it for temporaral disaggregation,